Home » PowerShell » Find AD Groups I am member of

 If you want to find out what AD group am I in or members of ad groups, there are different ways to get active directory groups using PowerShell.

-In this article, I will explain the best possible way to find active directory group I am in or member of ad groups using PowerShell.
+In this article, I will explain the best possible way to find an active directory group I am in or a member of ad groups using PowerShell.

-You can get list of ad groups you are member of using ADUC ( Active Directory Users and Computers), PowerShell Get-ADUser and Get-ADGroup cmdlets, command-line tool.
+You can get a list of ad groups you are a member of using ADUC ( Active Directory Users and Computers), PowerShell Get-ADUser, Get-ADGroup cmdlets, and the command-line tool.

 Active Directory Users and Computers (ADUC) is a GUI approach to find active directory groups you belong to.